tbranyen/diffhtml/packages/diffhtml-website/pages/components.md

 ## <a href="#create-state">createState</a>

-The function `createState` is used to make a stateful component out of a function component.
+The function `createState` is used to make a function component stateful, which is the ability to re-render itself.
 It mimics the API of `useState` from React.
-Essentially you must execute this function in the same spot at the same time every render.

-This API is similar to `useState` from React.

 <a name="create-state-examples"></a>

 ### <a href="#create-state-examples"><u>Examples</u></a>

+Simple example demonstrating an incrementing counter.

 ```javascript
 import { innerHTML, html } from 'diffhtml';